Central, Hong Kong: Naming

+Despite the name Central being synonymous with the Central and Western District, and Central station, there are significant differences.
+Central and Western is a administrative district with strict boundaries, legislative representation, and elections for its legislators.
+Central station (more commonly referred to as Central) is a stop along the MTR Island Line, but is not the only station within the Central and Western District.
+Other stops include Hong Kong, Admiralty, Sheung Wan and more.
+The Central area is a loosely defined area within the Central and Western district defined by the presence of major banks, sky scrapers, and multi-modal transportation nodes.

 Location

 Central is located on the north shore of Hong Kong Island, across Victoria Harbour from Tsim Sha Tsui, the southernmost point of Kowloon Peninsula.
 It is bordered in the west by Sheung Wan, with the border being along Aberdeen Street (also called Wing Kut Street).
-It is bordered in the east by Admiralty, an eastern extension of the central business district.
+It is bordered in the east by Admiralty, an eastern extension of the Central and Western District.
 As such, Admiralty is sometimes considered a part of Central.
-Central is bordered in the south by Mid-Levels, an area halfway up Victoria Peak.
+Central is bordered in the south by Mid-Levels, an affluent residential area halfway up Victoria Peak.
 The boundary between Central and Mid-Levels is not clearly defined.

 For district council elections purposes, the area, together with Admiralty, correspond roughly to the "Chung Wan" constituency.
 The boundaries of such constituencies may be subject to modification.